Bristol (Whitchurch) Airport

 Bristol (Whitchurch) Airport, also known as Whitchurch Airport, was a municipal airport in Bristol, England, three miles (5 km) south of the city centre, from 1930 to 1957.
-It was the main airport for Bristol and the surrounding area.
+It was the third civil airport established in the UK, and main airport for Bristol and the surrounding area.
 During World War II, it was one of the few civil airports in Europe that remained operational, enabling air connections to Lisbon and Shannon and onwards to the United States.

 The airport closed in 1957, with services transferred to the former RAF Lulsgate Bottom.
 The former airfield is now occupied by a sports centre, trading estates and retail parks.
 The South Bristol Community Hospital opened on the site in 2012.

 Early history

 In 1929, the Corporation of the City of Bristol bought 298 acre of farmland to the south of the city, near Whitchurch, for a new municipal airport.
 On 31 May 1930, the airport was officially opened by Prince George, Duke of Kent.
 In its first year of operation, the airport handled 915 passengers, and by 1939 it handled 4,000 passengers.
 The Bristol and Wessex Aeroplane Club relocated from Filton Airfield, and together with Bristol Corporation, managed the facilities.
 The first buildings were a hangar, a clubhouse for the flying club, and an aircraft showroom.

 Early services were an "air ferry" to Cardiff, operated by Norman Edgar & Co, and flights to Torquay and Teignmouth.
 By 1932, two air taxi firms were based at the airport.
 By 1934, Bristol Air Taxis was joined by Railway Air Services, a subsidiary of Imperial Airways, offering connections to Plymouth, Birmingham, London, Southampton and Liverpool.

 In July 1935, a new terminal building was opened, and regular international services started with flights on the Cardiff-Whitchurch-Le Touquet-Paris Le Bourget route.

 In 1936 Norman Edgar moved to the new airport at Weston-super-Mare.
 The company had been renamed Norman Edgar (Western Airways) Ltd, and in 1938 it was taken over by the Straight Corporation, headed by Whitney Straight who renamed it Western Airways, Ltd.

 In 1937, Irish Sea Airways (precursor of Aer Lingus), and Great Western and Southern Airlines commenced operations from Whitchurch.

 In July 1938, the Government formed a Civil Air Guard to train pilots for what was widely seen as the forthcoming war.
 The Bristol and Wessex Aeroplane Club was one of the training organisations enlisted in this effort, and in addition No. 33 Elementary and Reserve Flying Training School was established at Whitchurch to prepare RAFVR pilots.
 In August 1938, Frank Barnwell, the chief designer of the Bristol Aeroplane Company, died when an ultralight monoplane he had designed and built himself, the Barnwell B.S.W., struck a bump when taking off and stalled, crashing onto a nearby road.